datahub-project/datahub/metadata-ingestion/source_docs/pulsar.md

 <!-- Plain-language description of what this integration is meant to do.  -->
 <!-- Include details about where metadata is extracted from (ie. logs, source API, manifest, etc.)   -->

 The Datahub Pulsar source plugin extracts `topic` and `schema` metadata from an Apache Pulsar instance and ingest the information into Datahub.
 The plugin uses the [Pulsar admin Rest API interface](https://pulsar.apache.org/admin-rest-api/#) to interact with the Pulsar instance.
-The following APIs are use in order to:
+The following APIs are used in order to:
 - [Get the list of existing tenants](https://pulsar.apache.org/admin-rest-api/#tag/tenants)
 - [Get the list of namespaces associated with each tenant](https://pulsar.apache.org/admin-rest-api/#tag/namespaces)
 - [Get the list of topics associated with each namespace](https://pulsar.apache.org/admin-rest-api/#tag/persistent-topic)